IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step06.md

          { valid: false, value: "seqkit fx2tab -n -C A sacCer3.fa.gz"}, ]}>
         <span slot="prompt">
-	If one is located in '/shared/bank/saccharomyces_cerevisiae/SacCer3/fasta/'.
-Which instruction(s) would result in an error?
+	If one is located in the '/shared/bank/saccharomyces_cerevisiae/SacCer3/fasta/' folder, which instruction(s) would result in an error?
         </span>
 </Quiz>